Peergos/book/src/features/apps.md

 EXCHANGE_MESSAGES_WITH_FRIENDS - Can exchange messages with friends

+ACCESS_PROFILE_PHOTO - Can retrieve profile photos shared with you

 CSP_UNSAFE_EVAL - Allow app to modify its own code via calls to eval()